cisco/ChezScheme/IMPLEMENTATION.md

 address), `arm32-call` (call an asolute address while setting the link register), and a`arm32-jump` (jump to an asolute address).
 These are turned into relocation entries associated with compiled code by steps in "compile.ss".
-Relocaiton entires are used when loding an GCing with update routines implemented in "fasl.c".
+Relocation entries are used when loading and GCing with update routines implemented in "fasl.c".

 Typically, a linking directive is written just after some code that is generated as installing a dummy value, and theen the update routine in